Aerijo/snippets-plus/README.md

 - `CURRENT_YEAR`: The current year.
 E.g., `2020`.
 - `CLIPBOARD`: The contents of the clipboard.

-Variable names are case sensitive.
+Variable names are case sensitive for the default resolvers, but packages providing custom variable may not be.

 As with tab stops, variables can have placeholder text using `${name:placeholder}` syntax.
 The placeholder is used if the variable is not defined.
 If there is no placeholder, and the variable is undefined, then the variable is converted into a tab stop with the variable name as a placeholder.